JaCar-868/Live-Cell-Segmentation/README.md

 ## Train the model:
 bash
-Copy code

 python live_cell_segmentation.py

-Evaluate and visualize results:
+## Evaluate and visualize results:

 The model's performance can be evaluated using the provided evaluation scripts.